 Aún Aquí: Spanish Colonial Contemporary

-The exhibition is installed in the 1830s Luna Chapel, Sharp’s first Taos studio.
-He dubbed it “the studio of the copper bell” in honor of the Spanish Colonial rough cast bronze bell (acquired at Taos Pueblo) that hangs above the entrance.
+The exhibition is installed in the 1830s Luna Family Chapel, Sharp’s first Taos studio.
+He dubbed it “the studio of the copper bell” in honor of the Spanish Colonial rough-cast bronze bell (acquired at Taos Pueblo) that hangs above the entrance.
 All contemporary work in the exhibition will be for sale.

 “Our programming has for the past half dozen years largely reflected Couse’s and Sharp’s focus on Indigenous culture.
-With the advent of the Lunder Research Center for the Taos Society of Artists, we are now expanding our story and programming to include the local Hispano culture and community,” explained Davison Packard Koenig, CSHS executive director and curator.
+With the advent of The Lunder Research Center for the Taos Society of Artists, we are now expanding our story and programming to include the local Hispano culture and community,” explained Davison Packard Koenig, CSHS executive director and curator.
 “We aim for this exhibition to build bridges toward that inclusion.”